-EvenTemp cooling constantly moves air around, ensures the freezer doesn’t develop warm spots, and avoids the problem of some areas getting way too cold.
-If the door is left open, an alarm sounds.
-And if the power goes out, power outage assurance means your food will stay frozen (and thus, safe) for at least 2 days.
+EvenTemp cooling constantly moves air around, ensures the freezer doesn’t develop warm spots, and avoids the problem of some areas getting way too cold, which causes freezer burn.
+If the freezer door is left open, an alarm sounds.
+And if the power goes out, power outage assurance means your frozen food will stay frozen (and thus, safe) for at least 2 days.

 And besides that, the unit just looks good.
 The handsome white freezer has exterior controls in an understated panel at the top center, as well as a polished handle that makes it look quite classy—even if it is sitting in your garage.